Find Journalism Alumni

 Philip Sanzo, class of 2018, works as a sports writer in Watertown, New York, for the Watertown Daily Times covering high school football, basketball, baseball and softball.

 Martha Scanlon, class of 2006, is an Account Manager at Global Interconnect, Inc..
 She is also a freelance writer.

 Nathalie Sczublewski, class of 2014, is a Freelance Journalist in Florida.
 Contact her by email and follow her on Twitter @NathalieStacey.

 Holly Seabury, class of 2008, is the Executive Assistant to the Vice President of Development & Campaign at the Boston Children's Hospital.
 She did an 8 week post-graduate internship at Oxford University Press in New York City.
 She attributes her success to her experience at the Collegian and her internship as an undergraduate at the UMass Press.

 Stephen Seche, class of 1974, appointed ambassador to Yemen.
 Read more.

-Chris Shores, class of 2012, is a Technical Business Analyst for The Nerdery, a custom software development company in Minneapolis.
-He works with companies to design and develop websites and apps that achieve their business goals.
-He previously worked at The Recorder, in Greenfield, Mass., where he wrote about health and education issues and helped manage Recorder.com.
+Chris Shores, class of 2012, is a Business Analyst for GroupeConnect/Digitas, a digital agency in Boston.
+He works with companies to design and develop websites that achieve their business goals.
+He previosuly worked as a business analyst and consultant for Nerdery in Minneapolis, and as a journalist and digital consultant for The Recorder, in Greenfield, Mass.
 At UMass, he was managing editor of the Daily Collegian and DailyCollegian.com.
 Contact him via email.